nerabits/Surge-Manual/policy/group.md

 `SelectGroup = select, ProxyHTTP, ProxyHTTPS, DIRECT, REJECT`

+{% hint style='info' %}
-> In iOS version.
-You may use Today Widget to quickly switch the policy for the first 'select' group.
+In Surge iOS.
+You may use the Today Widget to quickly switch the policy for the first 'select' group. <br />

-> In macOS version.
+In Surge Mac.
 You may switch the policy in the menubar menu.
+{% endhint %}

 ## Auto URL Test Group